bobosola/HTMLtoRSS/README.md

 * a local static HTML5 page, or
 * a URL pointing to a well-formed HTML5 web page

-It inserts the extracted text into your RSS.xml file as a new `item` element with relative image and link URLs corrected accordingly.
+It inserts the extracted text into your RSS.xml file as a new `item` element with any relative image and link URLs corrected accordingly.
 It is designed for occasional bloggers who create static HTML pages and who wish to easily add an RSS feed to their site.

-There is also a demo RSS.xml file with instructions below for setting up a new RSS feed from scratch.
+There is also a demo `RSS.xml` file with instructions below for setting up a new RSS feed from scratch.

 ## Functionality

 `HTMLtoRSS` does the following:
-* grabs all the text inside your chosen CSS selector&mdash;the default is "main" to retrieve content from the the `<main>` element, but this can be overridden
+* grabs all the text inside your chosen HTML element (defaults to the `main` element if not specified)
-* uses the first `<h1>` text as the item title text, but this can be overridden
+* uses the first `h1` text as the item title text, but this can be overridden to provide arbitrary text
-* requires a parent URL to be supplied to convert all relative (or root relative) `href`, `src`, and `srcset` attributes to absolute URLs so that they will work in an external feed reader, e.g. if the chosen page is in the `https://www.site/blog` directory, then use that as the parent URL
+* requires a parent URL to be supplied to convert all relative (or root relative) `href`, `src`, and `srcset` attributes to absolute URLs so that they will work in an external feed reader.
+E.g. if the chosen page is in the `https://www.site/blog` directory, then use that as the parent URL
 * removes all extraneous whitespace in the extracted content
 * optionally ignores a number of lines from the beginning of the content to allow for the removal of unwanted headings etc.
-* copies the result into the RSS.xml file as a new `item` element with an optional date and time which, if omitted, defaults to the time of the insertion.
+* copies the result into the `RSS.xml` file as a new `item` element with an optional date and time which, if omitted, defaults to the time of the insertion.

 ## Usage